Imago

 Age is another factor.
 Heyward is 36, firmly in the latter stage of his career.
 Investing in a younger defensive tackle now would not only reduce future financial strain but also establish a long-term successor.

 Production-wise, the picture is nuanced.
-He signed a two-year extension and remained heavily involved, logging 822 snaps in 2025 with 78 combined tackles and nine tackles for loss, earning second-team All-Pro honors.
-Yet the overall impact showed signs of decline, even if the numbers remain respectable for his age.
+He signed a two-year extension and remained heavily involved, with 78 combined tackles and nine tackles for loss, earning second-team All-Pro honors.
+Yet the overall impact showed signs of decline, with the numbers being nowhere near his 89 tackles in 2021.

 All of it leaves Pittsburgh in a delicate spot.
-Loyalty, leadership, cap economics, and long-term planning are pulling in different directions.
 Bleacher Report’s prediction frames it as a shock.
 Whether it becomes reality will depend on how McCarthy ultimately defines the Steelers’ timeline for 2026 and beyond.
-What’s clear is that, sooner rather than later, Pittsburgh must plan for life after Cam Heyward.
+What’s clear is that sooner rather than later, Pittsburgh must plan for life after Cam Heyward.

 The Steelers have multiple options to replace Cam Heyward